-All schools are subject to the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions to have "due regard to the need to prevent people from being drawn into terrorism." p 133 KCSiE (DfE 2021).
+All schools are subject to the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions to have "due regard to the need to prevent people from being drawn into terrorism."
+Ps 149 - 152 KCSiE (DfE 2023).

 There are signs and vulnerability factors that may indicate a child is susceptible to radicalisation or is in the process of being radicalised.
 It is possible to protect vulnerable people from extremist thinking and intervene to safeguard those at risk of radicalisation.
 Staff must be alert to changes in children's behaviour, which could indicate that they may be in need of Prevent support.
-They must act proportionately to the concern using the Prevent 'notice, check, share' approach, which may lead to the DSL making a Prevent referral.
+They must act proportionately to the concern using the Prevent 'notice, check, share' approach, which may lead to the DSL making a Prevent referral for those children identified as being susceptible to being drawn into terrorism.
+An individual must give their consent before any support through the Channel programme is provided..
 Please refer to the Safer Devon Partnership guidance;

-https://saferdevon.co.uk/preventing-radicalisation/
+https://saferdevon.co.uk/preventing-radicalisation/;